ChameleonCloud/docs/source/technical/sharing.rst

 After recieving an email with the day pass request, PIs and project managers can navigate to the review page by clicking the link in the email.
-Here, they will see all of the details submitting with the request.
+Here, they will see all of the details submitted with the request.
 A decision can be made by choosing "approved" or "rejected" in the selector, and then clicking submit.

 .. figure:: sharing/review_day_pass_request.png